Source

 Here are some quick tips on setting up the OPTO for optimal performance.
 I’m using the same setup here along with a pair of Meze Empyrean headphones.

 • Power your OPTO-DX transmitter and receiver separately with two different power banks.
 I used two Krisdonia battery packs.
 Please keep in mind since the OPTO only uses 80 mA, it may automatically shut off.
-It worked out for me because I have Chromecast Audio plugged in and I have a DC splitter for another device.
+It worked out for me because I have a Chromecast Audio plugged in and I have a DC splitter for another device.
 AudioWise has their own recommendations.
 Generally, by battery powering your digital components, you’ll gain more solidity, depth, and focus.

 • It is recommended to place the transmitter and receiver as far apart as possible.
 Effectively, this means the distance between the Hugo M Scaler and Hugo TT 2.
 This decreases the amount of RF noise that’s radiated.
 In fact, doubling the distance will reduce the RF noise fourfold.